Axway/docker-cft/compose/README.md

 The modifications are:

-* NGINX is not used, so the block for service nginx should be removed from file docker-compose-multinode.yml.
+* NGINX is not used, so the block for service nginx should be removed from file compose-multinode.yml.
 * `CFT_LOAD_BALANCER_HOST` and `CFT_LOAD_BALANCER_PORT` should be set to reflect the load balancer information.
 * `CFT_FQDN` should be set using the host machine information, which should change for each of the host machines.
-* You must add `- "33000-33100"` to the exposed section of file `docker-compose-multinode.yml`.
+* You must add `- "33000-33100"` to the exposed section of file `compose-multinode.yml`.
 * Define the Transfer CFT's listening port range, according to the port range set in the previous step.
 For that, you must set up a custom initialization script using the parameter `USER_SCRIPT_INIT`.
 The script must contain the following lines:
 ```console
 . ${CFT_CFTDIRRUNTIME}/profile
 CFTUTIL uconfset id=cft.multi_node.listen_port_range, value="33000-33100"
 ```

-Then use the list described [here](#docker-compose-parameters) to change the parameters as needed.
+Then use the list described [here](#compose-parameters) to change the parameters as needed.

 The information in the topics [Customization](#1-customization) and [License Key](#2-transfer-cft-license-key) apply here.

 ##### 1. Data persistence

 The Transfer CFT volume should point to an NFS disk.
-The volumes section of file [`docker-compose-multinode.yml`](./docker-compose-multinode.yml) should look like this:
+The volumes section of file [`compose-multinode.yml`](./compose-multinode.yml) should look like this:

 ```console
 volumes: